DN6004 - Design Competition (2018/19)

 The module seeks to enable you to:

-• Research, analyse, and adapt your practice for sector-specific professional conventions in relation to real-world employment, exhibition or competitive situations
+• Research, analyse, and adapt your practice for sector-specific professional conventions in relation to real-world competitive situations

 • Develop professional entrepreneurial processes for the generation, development, testing and pitching of concepts in response to specified clients and audiences

-• Plan and manage self-promotion activities and exhibition, client or employer project pitching from inception to delivery, within commercial timeframes and develop strategies to maximise your chances of success
+• Plan and manage self-promotion activities and client project pitching from inception to delivery, within commercial timeframes and develop strategies to maximise your chances of success

 • Employ professional standards in the manipulation of appropriate media for the communication and presentation of your design identity and specific concepts

-• Review competitor practices in relation to employment preparation or freelance self-promotion and build enterprise strategies for consultancy practice
+• Review competitor practices in relation to freelance self-promotion and build enterprise strategies for consultancy practice

 Through studio-set projects, students will develop knowledge and experience of: